| Safe Haskell | None |

 2. Applying this to a circuit whose output is a non-tuple type is a

-type error; in this case, reverse_generic
+type error; in this case, reverse_generic should be used.

 reverse_generic_endo :: (QCData x, TupleOrUnary xt x, QCurry x_xt x xt) => x_xt -> x_xt Source #

-, but specialized to endomorphic circuits,
+Like reverse_generic, but specialized to endomorphic circuits,

 i.e., circuits where the input and output have the same type (modulo

 possibly currying) and shape.
-In this case, unlike reverse_generic
+In this case, unlike reverse_generic,

 no additional shape parameter is required, and the reversed function